 Expressive sounds are different from MIDI keyboard sounds in the following ways:

-In a MIDI keyboard, pressure (aftertouch) is sent only after the key is fully pressed and the note is sounding, and therefore is not useful for controlling the overall volume of each note from silence to full but rather for adding an extra effect to a note that is already sounding.
+In a conventional MIDI piano keyboard, pressure (aftertouch) is sent only after the key is fully pressed and the note is sounding, and therefore is not useful for controlling the overall volume of each note from silence to full, but rather for adding an extra effect to a note that is already sounding.
 In an MPE controller, pressure (aftertouch) messages are sent continuously from the lightest to heaviest touch, and can therefore be used to continuously control the overall volume of each note from silence to full level, analogous to wind pressure on a wind instrument or bow pressure on a bowed string instrument.
-For each reason, it is good to create some sounds that use pressure to continuously control note volume from silence to full.
+For this reason, it is good to create some sounds that use pressure to continuously control note volume from silence to full.

 MPE controllers add Y-axis control.
 Often people initially make the mistake of thinking that Y-axis should be used in the same way as Mod Wheel, adding LFO modulation.
-This is not a good idea because one of the main purposes of expressive controllers is to replace the venerable and unnatural LFO with performed gestures like vibrato (left/right finger movement) or tremolo (varying pressure).
+This is not a good idea because one of the main purposes of expressive controllers is to replace the venerable and unnatural LFO with performed gestures like vibrato (left/right finger movement) or tremolo (repeated varying pressure).
 Instead, a better use of Y-axis is to provide a continuous change in timbre, analogous to picking a guitar or bowing a violin at different string positions between the bridge and neck, or varying embouchure on a wind instrument.
 A good example of this in subtractive synthesis is to assign Y-axis to vary the pulse width of a pulse oscillator, thereby providing a continuous change in the fundamental harmonic content of the waveform in such a way that all tones produced are useful.
 In this way, timbral variation becomes a performance gesture.

 For some examples of good expressive sounds, download my LinnStrument-optimized sounds for Apple's Logic or MainStage from the Getting Started page.